arunma/datagen/README.md

 # DataGen
-> An easy to use tool to generate fake/dummy data in bulk and export it as Avro, Parquet or directly into your database as tables.
+> An easy to use tool to generate fake/dummy data in bulk and export it as Avro, CSV, Json or directly into your database as tables (coming soon!).

 [![Build Status](https://travis-ci.com/arunma/datagen.svg?branch=master)](https://travis-ci.com/arunma/datagen)